Chicken Tortellini Recipe + Video

 Instructions

-• After 5 minutes nestle the chicken thighs into the pasta and continue to cook with the lid on for 3-4 minutes until tortellini is heated through.
+• Finish with Chicken: Nestle the chicken thighs back into the skillet.
+Cover and cook for an additional 3–4 minutes until the tortellini is tender and heated through.

 Video